Glycemic index and its relation with sugar

 Introduction:

-The Glycemic index (GI) is a measure of how quickly carbohydrates in food raise blood sugar levels after consumption.
-Foods with a high GI are rapidly digested and absorbed, causing a sharp increase in blood sugar levels, while foods with a low GI are digested and absorbed more slowly, resulting in a gradual and steady rise in blood sugar levels.
+The Glycaemic index (GI) indicates how quickly blood sugar is raised by the carbohydrates in food.
+High GI foods are quickly digested and absorbed, and consequently lead to a quick spike in blood sugar levels, while low GI foods are digested and absorbed slowly and produce a balanced and gradual increase in blood sugar levels.

 Glycemic chart👇